AnserBeg/soft-sme1/DEPLOYMENT_GUIDE.md

 3. Test each service individually
 4. Check your cloud provider's documentation

-Your Soft SME application is now ready for cloud deployment! 🎉
+Your NeuraTask application is now ready for cloud deployment! 🎉